4 mins, 38 secs read time

 Because finding, hiring and retaining great talent that others may overlook is a part of their competitive strategy, people-first companies focus on building belonging.
 They understand how important it is for talent to feel seen, be heard and bring their whole selves to work.
 They use collaborative and open communication to build environments where all employees can thrive.
-These organizations advocate for the Talent Maker™ mindset throughout their leadership ranks.
+These organisations advocate for the Talent Maker™ mindset throughout their leadership ranks.
 They believe that leaders can only become Talent Makers when they embrace their responsibility to create opportunity for talent from diverse backgrounds.

-People-first companies view hiring as a core business building capability and a company-wide, strategic endeavor.
+People-first companies view hiring as a core business building capability and a company-wide, strategic endeavour.
 They understand how critical it is to have the correct tech and teams in place so they can hire the right talent and achieve their goals.
 With the employee experience as their core focus, people-first companies invest in tools and systems that increase the lifetime value of their employees.

-Because they aim to construct a culture of hiring, people-first companies invest in systems that enable them to optimize their people practices.
+Because they aim to construct a culture of hiring, people-first companies invest in systems that enable them to optimise their people practices.
 In doing so, they think carefully about the types of technologies they use.
 They invest in hiring worktech that makes hiring more collaborative, inclusive, productive and equitable, and avoid compliance-focused technologies that constrain the user experience.

-With a focus on hiring the best talent, living their values and DE&I commitments, and putting people at the heart of all decision-making, it’s no surprise that people-first companies are repeatedly recognized as being great places to work by respected third parties such as Glassdoor, Fortune and Inc.
+With a focus on hiring the best talent, living their values and DE&I commitments, and putting people at the heart of all decision-making, it’s no surprise that people-first companies are repeatedly recognised as being great places to work by respected third parties such as Glassdoor, Fortune and Inc.

-In sum, work has been disrupted, forever.
+In summary, work has been disrupted, forever.

 In the future of work, people-first companies will have an even greater competitive advantage because great talent prefers to work for them.

 The future belongs to people-first companies.